open-telemetry/oteps/text/0000-template.md

 ## Explanation

+This OTEP is a request for an experimental feature [open-telemetry/opentelemetry-specification#62](https://github.com/open-telemetry/opentelemetry-specification/pull/632).
+No development will be done inside either the Open Telemetry SDK or the collector.

 All of this functionality will be optional, so the user does not need to do extra work if they do not need a dynamic config service.
-If they do, the user, when instrumenting their application, would need to configure the open telemetry SDK with the endpoint of their remote configuration service, as well as a Resource and a default config in case we fail to read from the service.
+If they do, the user, when instrumenting their application, can use an SDK extension to configure the endpoint of their remote configuration service, as well as a Resource and a default config in case we fail to read from the service.

 The user must then set up the config service.
-This can be done throught the collector, which can set up either a stand-alone service, or as something that is an interface to the remote configurations of the user's monitoring and tracing backend, "translating" them to comply with the Open Telemetry configuration protocol
+This currently MUST be done through the collector, which can be set up to expose an arbitrary configuration service implementation.
+Depending on implementation, this allows the collector to either act as a stand-alone configuration service, or as a bridge to remote configurations of the user's monitoring and tracing backend by 'translating' the monitoring backend's protocol to comply with the Open Telemetry configuration protocol.

 ## Internal details